friday963/aws-security-specialty-notes/README.md

         - Federated identities will actually ALWAYS use STS to assume their designated roles.

 3. IAM Access Control
+    - Each account always has its own unique IAM instance, it is not shared across accounts.
+You can share resources, but the IAM within it is still unique to that account.
+    - IAM is GLOBAL not a regional service.
     - Identity based policies
         - controls actions an identity can perform on resources and under what conditions.
         - Can be attached to a user, group, or role